grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 2. The client used a different ECHConfig than those currently supported on the client-facing server.

-After trial decryption, if the server recognizes the outer SNI, has a certificate that covers it, and supports non-ECH connections for this domain, then the server proceeds with a standard TLS handshake based on the indicated SNI.
-Otherwise, the server MAY send an ECH retry hint in the `ServerHello`, accompanied by:
+If trial decryption fails and the server recognizes the outer SNI, has a certificate that covers it, and supports non-ECH connections for this domain, then the server proceeds with a standard TLS handshake based on the indicated SNI.
+Otherwise, the server selects whichever certificate it would use as a fallback and proceeds with it.

-1. A newly issued or updated ECHConfig, possibly including the implicit flag again.
-2. A server certificate that is valid for the public_name in one of the supported ECH configurations, ensuring the client can verify it.
+As laid out in draft-ietf-tls-esni Section 7.0, the server SHOULD send an ECH retry_config extension to provide the client with a fresh config, or leave it absent to indicate that the client should disable ECH.

+Servers which support Implicit ECH MUST also provide the ImplicitECHAuthenticator extension whenever they respond.
+This extension allows clients using Implicit ECH to authenticate the presence (or absence) of the ECH retry_configs.
+The ImplicitECHAuthenticator can be prepared in advance and the TLS server itself does not require any behavioural changes to generate or transmit it as it is communicated as part of the ECHConfig.

+Servers can use a client's indicated SignatureScheme support to guide which ECH Retry Configs to send.

 If multiple ECH keys are in rotation, perform uniform trial decryption to avoid timing signals that reveal actual vs. unknown config_id usage.
 The